Adequate extraction in the processing area prevents itching

 Adequate extraction at the processing of hyacinths bulbs prevents employees from inhaling fine dust.
 It is also generally known that the bulbous skin (and the juice) of the hyacinth can lead to itching.
 That of course, does depend on the sensitivity of the person and the duration of exposure.
 But did you know that you can also reduce this with extraction?

 De Wit & Sons in Lisse (The Netherlands) did.
 They are specialists in producing and supplying top quality hyacinths.
 And they are specialized in the sales of daffodil and hyacinth bulbs.

 Covering grading line

 The new cyclone installation for dust and skin extraction, in combination with the new grading line, ensures that De Wit & Sons can deliver a high quality end product.
-Besides the extraction of the hyacinth dust, the removal of loose skins is important for the appearance and quality of the product.
+Besides the extraction of the hyacinth dust, the removal of loose skins is important for the quality of the product.

 Solution against itching